bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 ## Selected Results of the Individual Models

-The Area Under the ROC Curve (AUC) provides an aggregate measure of performance across all possible classification thresholds.
-One way of interpreting AUC is the probability that the model ranks a random positive example more highly than a random negative example.

-When the first model is created, k-NN, we see unpromising results.
-A terrible AUC of 55.8% for the model.
+It's always a good idea to start with models that are simpler to interpret.
+The first model is k-NN.
+Below are the unpromising results of the model.
+A terrible AUC of 55.8%.
 This model can distinguish between girls and boys 55% of the time.
 May as well not even have a model, then.

 ![k-NN ROC](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%201%20-%20Classify%20Gender%20by%20Test%20Grade%20-%20Synthetic/images/2_knn_roc.png> "k-NN ROC")

-When we get to the third model, Logistic Regression, things change, however.
+Logistic Regression, however, shows promise.
 An AUC of 95.2% is incredible.
 There might be something here after all!

 ![Logistic Regression ROC](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%201%20-%20Classify%20Gender%20by%20Test%20Grade%20-%20Synthetic/images/2_logistic_ROC.png> "Logistic Regression ROC")

-Eventually, as discussed in the Spoiler section above, we get the full ensemble model, shown here again for convenience.
+Comparing each of the nine models to the full ensemble model.

 ![Combined ROC Graphs](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%201%20-%20Classify%20Gender%20by%20Test%20Grade%20-%20Synthetic/images/3_combined_ROC_AUC.png> "Combined ROC Graphs")